-Sources Sources of chlorine in the marine environment include containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1. : • disinfection of municipal waste waters.
+Sources Sources of chlorine in the marine environment include containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1. : disinfection of municipal waste waters.
 Here, a complex water is chlorinated and then released into marine waters; chlorination of seawater for cooling systems to protect installation against fouling organisms.
 Continuous chlorination at about 1 mg/L is a very cheap, convenient and efficient way to protect the installation against biofouling from bacteria and mussels (at nuclear power stations and paper mills).
-Seawater is pumped through the installation, chlorinated and released back into the sea • waste from manufacturing chlorinated lime, bleaching of fabrics, defining and dezincing iron, synthetic rubbe and plastics, chlorinating hydrocarbons.
+Seawater is pumped through the installation, chlorinated and released back into the sea • waste from manufacturing chlorinated lime, bleaching of fabrics, defining and dezincing iron, synthetic rubber and plastics, chlorinating hydrocarbons.
 Environmental fate and behav- iour When inorganic chloramine-treated water is discharged to the estuarine or marine environment, a number of possible oxidants may be formed .
 Collectively, these oxidants are called chlorine-produced oxidants (CPO) .
-Seawater chlorination differs greatly from that of fresh water primarily due to the high bromide concentration of seawater (average bromide concentration in seawater is 67 mg/L).
+Seawater chlorination differs greatly from that of fresh water primarily due to the high bromide concentration of seawater (average bromide concentration in seawater is 47 mg/L).
 The chemistry associated with seawater chlorination is complex.
 Thus, for the purpose of these water quality guidelines, only a few of the reactions have been highlighted below.
 In the presence of bromide, free residual chlorine cannot exist in seawater as it instantaneously oxidises bromide into bromine.
-When chlorine additions remain below bromide concentrations (i.e. 67 mg/L).
-The oxidation of bromide is quantitative in less than ten seconds at a pH of 8 (the pH of seawater) containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1).
+When chlorine additions remain below bromide concentrations (i.e. 67 mg/L), the oxidation of bromide is guantitative in less than ten seconds at a pH of 8 (the pH of seawater) containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg).
 Due to the rapid hydrolysis of bromine, hypobromous acid (HOBr) and its ionic counterpart OBr are the active species.
 Under normal seawater conditions (pH between 7.8 and 8.2) the undissociated form (HOBr) predominates, with consequent higher reactivity and biocidal activity.
-In chlorinat- ed seawater, bromine and any other oxidant consumption containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1).
+In chlorinat- ed seawater, bromine and any other oxidants disappear very rapidly.
+Naturally occurring organic substances contribute to a large proportion of oxidant since previonatining high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg).
 In coastal seawater, ammonia concentrations are usually lower (typically less than 28 μg/L) and therefore bromine remains as hypobromous acid.
 When ammonia increases, bromamines may be formed.
-At pH 8.1, ammonia and bromine react with chlorine-pro-duced oxidants, may be found when ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1).
-In most cases, bromamines are the only combined forms and tri-and dibromamines.
-These bromadines are the only combined forms and tri-and dibromamines are the main species.
-These bromamines are the only combined forms and tri-and dibroma Paradoxically, chlorine chemistry establishes that no chlorine is found in chlorinated water; neither in seawater where bromide oxidation is instantaneous, nor in waste water where monochloramine is the main reactive species containing high concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg\u00b71-1).
-The largest part of the added chlorine is consumed by organic compounds through oxidation reactions.
-Therefore, the identification of organic chloro-derivatives is of great environmental significance because of the formation of many persistent and hazardous substances.
-Organic chloro-derivatives are addressed separately in these guidelines (Section 4.6)
+At pH 8.1, mmonia and bromine react with chlorine and concentrations of organic carbon and ammonia, requires higher chlorine dosage (5-20 mg).
+In coastal seawater, ammonia concentrations are usually lower (typically less than 28 μg/L) and therefore bromine remains as hypobromous acid.
+When ammonia in